Understanding LPS 1175 and EN1627-30:2011

-Ensuring the standard specified is appropriate to the type of product being testing is critical, with the techniques a criminal may use to overcome a product covered.
-Tests conducted on LPS 1175 include attacks aimed at undermining the product’s integrity; including electric, electronic and electromagnetic systems where components are not suitably protected.
+Ensuring the standard specified is appropriate to the type of product being tested is critical, with the techniques a criminal may use to overcome a product covered.
+Tests conducted on LPS 1175 include attacks aimed at undermining the product’s integrity, including electric, electronic and electromagnetic systems where components are not suitably protected.
 This is not considered part of the scope of evaluation within the EN1627-30:2011 standard.
-In some instances focusing on this area of the product can be a far more effective route for intruders to gain entry than attacking the glazing.
+In some instances focusing on this product area can be a far more effective route for intruders to gain entry than attacking the glazing.

 6. Attack ready

 This is a fundamental difference between EN1627-30:2011 and LPS 1175.
-That’s because the former only assesses a Revolving Door or Security Portals’ resistance to forced entry when the product is fully closed, and all locks are engaged for example in night mode.
+That’s because the former only assesses a Revolving Door or Security Portals’ resistance to forced entry when the product is fully closed and all locks are engaged, for example, in night mode.
 Conversely, LPS 1175 evaluates their resistance to forced entry when alternative locks are engaged, such as daytime and nighttime locking modes.
-As you would expect, our LPS 1175 Issue 8 Rev 190 Revolving Doors and Security Portals are attack ready whatever time of day; no need for intervention by a security team to resist LPS 1175 forced entry – they are attack ready.
+As you would expect, our LPS 1175 Issue 8 Rev 190 Revolving Doors and Security Portals are attack ready whatever time of day; there is no need for intervention by a security team to resist LPS 1175 forced entry – they are attack ready.